 A dreaded, irreversible and incurable disease: a diagnosis of osteoarthritis often signals the end of a sport or leisure horse's career.
 Are there ways to slow the progress of osteoarthritis?
-Read here how you can relieve your horse's pain and stiffness from chronic joint disease and help your horse to enjoy exercise again.
+How to relieve pain and stiffness in your horse with chronic joint disease and which herbs are recommended for horses with osteoarthritis.

 What is osteoarthritis?

 Osteoarthritis is a disease characterised by signs of degeneration in joint cartilage and bone structure.
 It is a cause of chronic lameness in horses due to the pain associated with the breakdown of articular cartilage and stiffening of the affected joint.
 Recent estimates suggest that 60% of all cases of lameness in horses are related to osteoarthritic processes.
 Osteoarthritis can affect any joints, but it is mostly seen in the hock (bone spavin), fetlock (ringbone) and knee joints.

 Our horse's joints must withstand enormous strain.
 Over decades they are stretched, flexed and extended, thousands of times a day.
 They bear the weight of both the horse and rider and absorb shocks.

 A joint is a complexly constructed, movable connection between two bones that is stabilised by a joint capsule and collateral ligaments.
 The space between the bones is filled with synovial fluid, which is regulated by the synovial membranes and provides lubricants and nutrients to the articular cartilage that covers and cushions the bone ends.
 The mechanism of production and resorption of synovial fluid causes the joint to be cleansed of abrasion products.